5 - Wind lights

 How to make a lantern:

-Preheating of the casting mould.
+Preheating the casting mold.

 2 Heat the paraffin, colored paraffin or make your own mixture.

-3 Use gloves while pouring the mold.
+3 Wear gloves when pouring the mold.

 Important: